 While a rape crime is a serious offense, false allegations do occur and the repercussions socially, professionally, emotionally, and otherwise on a falsely accused person can be catastrophic.
 Mark is a talented and dedicated Tacoma sex crimes lawyer who will fight to keep his clients out of jail and maintain a clean criminal record.
 If you or a loved one is being charged with rape, contact our Tacoma sex crimes attorney today.

-Sexual assault cases accept any form unconsented sexual advancement as assault, including the following:
+Sexual assault cases accept any form non consensual sexual advancement as assault, including the following:

 Notice that not all instances of assault involve penetration or actual skin-to-skin contact.
-Attempting assault and touching over clothing also count because the assaulter conducts them without consent.
+Attempting Tacoma assault lawyer and touching over clothing also count because the assaulter conducts them without consent.

 The statute of limitations is a law that sets a time limit for pursuing certain criminal charges.
 If a person tries to press charges after the applicable deadline passes, the court will dismiss the case.
 Different crimes are subject to different statutes of limitations in Washington state.